Avinashpuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mariadb/rds_deployment.md

 ![Screenshot (371)](https://user-images.githubusercontent.com/92315883/218339620-80e3f741-d295-4693-a057-4b6cd1e762aa.png)

-To verify the setup on AWS console.
-Go to **RDS » Databases**, you should see the instance running.
+To verify the setup on AWS console, go to **RDS » Databases**, you should see the instance running.

 ![Screenshot (374)](https://user-images.githubusercontent.com/92315883/218340185-097c876e-2c3c-4630-adef-ac9b905c08ec.png)